Broken To Be Given

 Shake well before using.
 Are you ready to be broken in order to be used by the Master?
-Dr. Roger D. Willmore is Senior Pastor of Deerfoot Baptist Church and will be speaking this summer at America’s Keswick, July 20-25, 2014 with Dr. Dino Pedrone.
+Dr. Roger D. Willmore is a popular speaker at America’s Keswick and will be here this summer, August 9-14.
+Call 800-453-7942 to make your reservations.

 Keswick, America’s (2012-12-13).
 Real Victory for Real Life Volume 2 (Kindle Locations 5591-5617). .
 Kindle Edition.

 Think About This: We must never forget that Christ did not suffer just during His three years of public ministry or the last few days of His life when He was crucified.
 No, He suffered throughout His life on earth.
 He who was without sin lived daily with the corruption and sinfulness of lost humanity.
 A.B.
 Simpson

 This Week’s Verse to Memorize: The thief does not come except to steal, and to kill, and to destroy.
 I have come that they may have life, and that they may have it more abundantly.
 John 10:10